ibrahimozkn/portfolio/README.md

 # Ibrahim Ozkan's Portfolio

-This project is a personal portfolio website showcasing Ibrahim Ozkan's projects, skills, and professional experience in software development.
+This project is a personal portfolio website showcasing my projects, skills, and professional experience in software development.

 ## Technologies Used